Bonamoasb/CompilerProject/README.md

 # CompilerProject
 **Intro**

-This project was created as a semester project for my "COSC 4316 - Compiler Design" course, taught by Dr. David Burris.
+This project was created as a semester project for my "COSC 4316 - Compiler Design" course, which was taught by Dr. David Burris.
 I took this course during my final semester while attending Sam Houston State University back in the Spring of 2022.

 **About the Project**